 If your area has any big local races, like 5ks, 8ks, 10ks, half-marathons, marathons, or triathlons, you could offer training programs to prepare for these events.
 For events like mud runs, Spartan races, cycling events, or anything else, you could offer training programs specific to prepare for those events.

-The All-in-One fitness business software by Exercise.com makes it easy to automate the delivery of workouts to your members, including training plans for races.
+Exercise.com fitness business software makes it easy to automate the delivery of workouts to your members, including training plans for races.
 One simple setup and the training plans can be automatically delivered to members on a set schedule with no extra effort on your part.

 #8 – Host Specialty Courses or Continuing Education